 04:30 PM to 07:10 PM R

-For students in the Ethics and Public Affairs concentration, this course can be used to fulfill 3 credits of the 9-credit ethics requirement; or can be used as an elective.
+For students in the Ethics and Public Affairs concentration (ETPA), this course can be used to fulfill 3 credits of the 9-credit Ethics requirement (substituting for PHIL 642, Biomedical Ethics); or it can be used as an elective.

 Enrollment limited to students with a class of Advanced to Candidacy, Graduate, Non-Degree or Senior Plus.

 Enrollment is limited to Graduate, Non-Degree or Undergraduate level students.

 Students in a Non-Degree Undergraduate degree may not enroll.